uoftgasa/uoftgasa.github.io/markdown/index.md

 **[Padmapper](https://www.padmapper.com/apartments/toronto-on)**

-With its default map view and helpful filters, Padmapper is an excellent way to check listings from all of its aggregated sources
+With its default map view and helpful filters, Padmapper is an excellent way to check listings from all of its aggregated sources.
+Protip: click 'More Filters', scroll to the bottom, and click 'Exclude AirBnB' to

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.